jtclemm/lammps/doc/src/pair_gran.rst

 * gamma_t = damping coefficient for collisions in tangential direction (1/time units or 1/time-distance units - see discussion below)
 * xmu = static yield criterion (unitless value between 0.0 and 1.0e4)
 * dampflag = 0 or 1 if tangential damping force is excluded or included
+* only used by gran/hertz/history/bpm, c_stiff = exponential stiffing term

 .. note::